 Color begins to show during veraison.
 Red varieties deepen and begin to turn red, black, gray, or blue, while green grapes soften and start to show more golden colors.
 Berries double in size and malic acid reduces.
 Sugars (glucose and fructose) begin to migrate from the leaves into the berries.

-In Oregon, long, warm summer days enjoy cool nights making for ideal, deeply flavored, berry development.
-Grapes are able to develop phenolic ripeness along with the sugars resulting in great balance.
+In Oregon, long, warm summer days turn to cool nights making for ideal, deeply flavored, berry development.
+This slow process allows grapes to develop phenolic ripeness along with the sugars.
 The more developed the phenolics are, the more flavorful and complex the resulting wine will be.

 After the grapes are harvested, the vine prepares for dormancy.
 Leaves change color indicating that the vine is converting the remaining sugars into valuable carbohydrates to be stored in the deep-reaching roots through winter.